CLI Reference

 GAIA_OPERATOR_OVERRIDE=1 gaia dev evidence \

-# Add Class A evidence with an evaluator note
+# Add arXiv evidence with an evaluator note (Trust 100 → Grade A / Gold)

 GAIA_OPERATOR_OVERRIDE=1 gaia dev evidence \